 As a firm, KSA’s primary work portfolio includes non-hub commercial service and general airports in the Southwest Region.
-Our planning group has provided services for airports such as Corpus Christi International, McAllen International, Tyler Pounds Regional, Victoria Regional, Clovis Municipal, Chennault International, Austin Bergstrom International, Del Rio International, Jack Brooks Regional, and Santa Fe Municipal Airport.
+Our planning group has provided services for airports such as Corpus Christi International, McAllen International, Tyler Pounds Regional, Victoria Regional, Clovis Municipal, Chennault International, Austin Bergstrom International, Del Rio International, Jack Brooks Regional, and Santa Fe Municipal Airports.
 All of these airports are Part 139 Commercial Service airports requiring a level of service that is attentive, demanding, and critical to keeping flying passengers safe.
 We understand both commercial and corporate airports have users that require high-quality products and services that go beyond traditional airport infrastructure.

 Planning projects require close coordination with the client, FAA, local stakeholders, and the flying public.
 Specifically, we have completed the following: